hsm1391/Advanced-MikroTik-Firewall/README.md

 This document contains a professional-grade firewall configuration for MikroTik routers, designed to enhance network security, optimize traffic management, and protect against modern cyber threats.
 The configuration is tailored for enterprise environments, ensuring robust protection while maintaining high performance and scalability.

 __It is advised to use the hardening script beforehand to ensure maximum security.
-It is available from the link below.__
+It is available from the following link.__
 [MikroTik-Hardening](https://github.com/hsm1391/MikroTik-Hardening)

 __**Disclaimer: Do not enable Fast Track rules if you have any mangle rules.__